Business Valuation in a Divorce

-Whether you are a business owner who is getting divorced, or the soon to be ex-spouse of a business owner, the Denver business valuation attorneys at Plog & Stein, P.C. can help you obtain a proper valuation of the marital business interest.
+Whether you are a business owner who is getting divorced, or the soon to be ex-spouse of a business owner, the attorneys at Plog & Stein, P.C. can help you obtain a property valuation of the marital business interests in your divorce.
 We do this through the use of business valuation experts, who are generally accountants with specific training in valuing a business concern.
 In all cases, we look for experts known to us and well regarded in the family law community.
 A seasoned expert must know not only how to properly value the marital portion of a business, but also the importance of testifying in court should your case proceed to trial.

 The court may look at some the following: